Dallai-Studios/GameFlow/README.md

 components to block their games and prototype and or create full games.

 ### Still on Development
-As you can see, the framework is being developed and there is no much to offer now but the first released is defined to be ready on January 2023.
+As you can see, the framework is being developed and there is no much to offer right now, but the first release is defined to be ready on January 2023.
 If you want to be part of the development process, please be sure to follow the steps bellow:

 ### Collaborating